k8s-tamias/tenant-operator/CONTRIBUTING.md

 ## Coding Style

-The operator kit is written in golang and follows the style guidelines dictated by the go fmt as well as go vet tools.
+The tenant operator is written in golang and follows the style guidelines dictated by the go fmt as well as go vet tools.